Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Theoretical framework

 with the interaction energy

-The HF approximation is valid when the gases are weekly interacting and dilute, $g \sim 0$ and $\left| a_{1 2} \right| \ll \omega_{c, z}^{-1/2}$, as assumed in the present work.
-If the gases have strong correlations, e.g. the pair correlation in the BCS-BEC crossover~\cite{BCSBECt} and the QLD correlations in the non-weekly interacting QLD systems~\cite{lowdimt}, one should use another different method including the correlation effects.
-Furthermore, if the gases go to dense by deformation, the pseudo-potential in Eq.~(\ref{Eq-2}) for the 3D scattering may not be available because of the QLD scattering effect.
-In this case, one should consider more realistic inter-atomic interactions instead of the pseudo-potential in Eq.~(\ref{Eq-2}).
-Those detailed discussions are beyond the purpose of this work, and omitted in this paper.
+Lastly we comment on the validity limit of the present model.
+In principle, it must be valid for the weakly-interacting and dilute gases.
+However, if the gases are completely deformed in ultimately-anisotropic traps, the pseudo-potential in eq.~(\ref{Eq-2}) for the 3D $s$-wave scattering may not be available.
+At that time, we should consider more realistic inter-atomic interactions instead of the pseudo-potential.
+The detailed discussion is beyond the purpose of the present paper.